Elections New Brunswick

 Note that these provisions do not prevent a candidate’s campaign from distributing printed materials in person or by Canada Post during the restricted advertising period, nor does it prevent additional signs from being placed in the electoral district.

-Use of social media during the restricted advertising period: In the case of a Twitter account held by a candidate, the candidate may post a “tweet” on their account.
-Persons “following” the candidate then receive an electronic “newsfeed” of the tweet for their information.
-Since the “followers” have already requested such notifications from the candidate, any such communication would be considered to be solicited communications and, therefore, not prohibited by subsection 55(2) of the Municipal Elections Act.
+In the case of social media accounts held by a candidate (e.g. X, Facebook, Instagram, Threads, etc.), the candidate may post to their account.
+Persons following the candidate then receive an electronic “newsfeed” of the post for their information.
+Since the “followers” have already requested such information from the candidate, any such communication are considered solicited communications that are not prohibited by subsection 55(2) of the Municipal Elections Act.
+Some platforms allow an account to pay to boost social media posts to only the account’s followers.
+As long as the boosting is limited to followers, this is permissible activity during the restricted advertising period.

-Election Day: On election day no advertising or campaigning of any kind may be done on or from any moving motor vehicle.
+Election Day: On Election Day, no advertising or campaigning of any kind may be done on or from any moving motor vehicle.
 In addition, there may be no advertising or campaign material of any kind placed within thirty metres (100 feet) of any premises in which a polling station is located.
-“Polling station” means a building, or a portion of a building, secured by a municipal returning officer for the taking of the votes of electors on the ordinary polling day or an advance polling day.
+“Polling station” means a building, or a portion of a building, secured by a Municipal Returning Officer for the taking of the votes of electors on the ordinary polling day or an advance polling day.
 Candidates and one appointed scrutineer per polling station - but not their other agents, representatives or family members -- are allowed to be in any poll at any time on any polling day (ordinary or advance), as long as they do not engage in any kind of campaigning or interfere with voters or the polling process.

 Advance Poll Days: There may be no advertising or campaign material within thirty metres (100 feet) of the premises in which an advance poll is being held.
 In addition, any advertising or campaigning using loudspeakers from a motor vehicle must not be able to be heard within thirty metres of the premises where an advance poll is being held.